Analysis | Trump’s legacy will be defined largely by his attempt to look away from the coronavirus pandemic

 Over the past week, one out of every 355 Americans has contracted the virus.
 The average number of new cases has increased 40 percent over that same period.
 Since the beginning of July there’s been a consistent relationship between new cases and deaths, with the daily death toll representing about 1.8 percent of the number of cases two weeks prior.
 That suggests that the number of deaths nationally will continue to surge in parallel with the number of new cases.

 At the federal level, though, there’s no sense of urgency or panic.
-President Trump interrupted his stream of false assertions about winning the presidential election to celebrate the announcement that a coronavirus vaccine candidate had been successful but he’s done nothing obvious to guide the public response to the accelerating crisis.
+President Trump interrupted his stream of false assertions about winning the presidential election to celebrate the announcement that a coronavirus vaccine candidate had been successful, but he’s done nothing obvious to guide the public response to the accelerating crisis.
 And it is accelerating: On Oct.
 29, the number of new cases was increasing 18 percent week-over-week.
 Two weeks later, that rate had more than doubled.

 By now, it's hard to dispute that the primary cause for federal inaction is that Trump has decided to simply let the virus spread.
 We've seen hints of this for months, the most obvious of which was Trump's decision to pluck a neuroradiologist named Scott Atlas off Fox News and install him in the White House coronavirus task force.
 There, Atlas has pushed back against government epidemiologists to advance a strategy centered on slowing the spread of the virus by letting far more people contract it — and then, hopefully, become immune to it.